CosmWasm/docs-deprecated/dev-academy/basics/02-infra.md

 # Blockchain Infrastructure

-Blockchain infrastructure is different from traditional systems.
-In traditional web services it usually follows this: Frontend application interacts with Backend.
+In traditional web services, a frontend application (like a webpage or an app) interacts with a backend application (like APIs or a Postgres server).

-Blockchain infra is similar to this but has different aspects and components integrated.

-Here is an illustration for explaining:

-Frontend either speaks directly to blockchain network, Or interacts with backend which is in connection with blockchain network.

-Blockchain network contains nodes which are connected and building blocks, verifies transactions.
-Whole operation rely on the blockchain in the middle, other services are built around that.
+In blockchain infrastructure, a frontend speaks directly with the blockchain network, visualizing the state of the chain.
+A blockchain network contains nodes, which validate transactions and add them to blocks.
+This decentralized network of nodes takes the place of the database and APIs in a traditional web service.
+The blockchain itself serves as a data store, and the application (or state machine) that the nodes run take the place of its APIs (by ingesting transactions and defining transitions between states).

-For example, backend infra can save information to an external database to serve complex queries.
+*Note*: In some cases, blockchain applications can also interact with a backend which in turn connects to the blockchain.
+For example, backend infrastructure can save information to an external database to serve complex queries that would be expensive to perform on the chain itself.